rtrlib/handbook/source/tools.rst

 The result will be shown instantly below the input.
 *Note*: the ``cli-validator`` can validate IPv4 and IPv6 prefixes by default.

-The following listing shows the validation of all RIPE RIS beacons using our cache server:
+:numref:`lst-validator` shows the validation of all RIPE RIS beacons using our RPKI cache server instance.

 .. code-block:: Bash
     :caption: Output of the cli-validator tool